-The "#Other" investments made by the Portfolio included investments which did not match the Portfolio's ESG criteria in its entirety but had the adequate minimum safeguards, achieved through exclusions at the outset, the integration of sustainability risk management and the application of good governance policies.
-Additionally, as disclosed in the prospectus, the Portfolio may have used investments for the purposes of efficient portfolio management, liquidity management and hedging and these are not subject to minimum environmental or social safeguards.
+The "#Other" investments made by the Portfolio included investments which did not match the Portfolio's ESG criteria in its entirety but had the adequate minimum safeguards, achieved through eg exclusions at the outset, the integration of sustainability risk management and the application of good governance policies.

+Additionally, as disclosed in the prospectus, the Portfolio may have used investments for the purposes of efficient portfolio management, liquidity management or hedging purposes and these will not be subject to minimum environmental or social safeguards.
 The Portfolio may also have held cash and cash equivalents which are not subject to minimum environmental or social safeguards.